-Quick and easy way to clean up dust, dirt, and crumbs: Use a lint roller to pick up dust, dirt, and crumbs pretty much anything your house.
-It’s perfect for lamp shades, drawers, tablecloths, carpets, and window screens.
-If you have fabric that needs a face lift, lint roller it!
+Quick and easy way to clean up dust, dirt, and crumbs: Use a lint roller to pick up dust, dirt, crumbs, and pretty much anything in your house.
+It’s perfect for lampshades, drawers, tablecloths, carpets, and window screens.
+If you have fabric that needs a facelift, lint roller it!

 Get your rings to shine again: The safest way to clean an engagement ring or any other type of ring with precious metals is to mix warm water with a small amount of blue Dawn dishwashing soap and let the ring soak for about 10 to 20 minutes.
 Then use a soft toothbrush to make it sparkly clean.